 Graduate jobs in renewable energy

-'As international efforts to tackle climate change by reducing carbon emissions become ever more important, the renewable energy sector will see huge growth in the coming years,' predicts Alicia Green, a graduate who works on issues relating to jobs, skills and training at RenewableUK, the trade association for wind and marine energy.
+'As international efforts to tackle climate change by reducing carbon emissions become ever more important, the renewable energy sector will see huge growth in the coming years,' predicts Alicia Green, policy manager at RenewableUK, the trade association for wind and marine energy.

-In terms of solar energy, the International Energy Agency has revealed through its Renewables 2019 report that its renewable capacity is set to expand by 50% by 2024 - with this growth spearheaded by the solar PV (photovoltaic) system, consisting of solar panels.
+In terms of solar energy, the International Energy Agency has revealed through its Renewables 2020 report that renewables are set to account for 95% of the net increase in global power capacity by 2025 - with this growth spearheaded by the solar PV (photovoltaic) system, consisting of solar panels, and onshore wind.
 Again, this is likely to lead to the creation of UK jobs.

 Alicia explains that there's a huge breadth of roles and career pathways available in renewable energy.
 'A single renewable energy project requires the contribution of people from a range of backgrounds and skillsets, from ecologists, planners and project managers to engineers, communications professionals, business developers and even helicopter pilots,' she says.